-- a.
+a.
 Annual Gasoline Throughput Rate

-Boeing Seattle shall keep records of the annual gasoline throughput rate at the facility.
+Boeing Auburn shall keep records of the annual gasoline throughput rate at the facility.

-- b.
+b.
 Gasoline Station Stage 1 Inspection Requirements

-Boeing Seattle shall visually inspect the Stage 1 system after each product delivery.
+Boeing Auburn shall visually inspect the Stage 1 system after each product delivery.
+These inspections can occur any time after a product delivery as long as it occurs before the next delivery.
 Any equipment found to be defective (e.g., loose caps or adapters, stuck poppet valves, damaged gaskets) shall be repaired or replaced as soon as possible, but no later than seven days after the inspection.
-As an alternate to inspecting after each product delivery, Boeing Seattle can visually inspect the Stage 1 system no more than seven days after the previous inspection.
+As an alternate to inspecting after each product delivery, Boeing Auburn can visually inspect the Stage 1 system no more than seven days after the previous inspection.